icshwi/e3/README.md

 ```

 This script, e3.bash, is not the proper tool to deploy the E3 in any production environment, but it is the system which I can design, develop, and debug E3 in many different scenarios.
-One can use it to duplicat the E3 in most Linux flavor without any difficulties.
+One can use it to duplicate the E3 in most Linux flavor without any difficulties.

 Note that the account should be in sudo group,